 We're here to help you in shaping your experience at DePauw

-Campus Living and Community Development has a variety of resources to assist you in your time living with us.
+Housing and Residence Life has a variety of resources to assist you in your time living with us.
 Please check out the resources below or the additional links to the left for more information.

 Information on What to Bring